We-Amp/ats_pagespeed/README.md

 You can view debug output of the plugin using `traffic_server -T ".*speed.*"`

-The current state compiles against mod_pagspeed svn revision 3537 Please note the this plugin will generate asserts when build against the debug version of mps (option->Merge from a different thread).
+The current state compiles againstPSOL 1.7.30.3-beta Please note the this plugin will generate asserts when build against the debug version of mps (option->Merge from a different thread).

-Work in progress!
-This plugin is known to be working on ubuntu 12.x (x64)